Draft Ramsar Management Plan: Coorong and Lakes Alexandrina and Albert Wetland

 What are the next steps?

 We will consider all feedback when finalising the draft Ramsar Management Plan.
-We will release the final RMP later this year and will make it available on this page.
+The final RMP will be released in mid-2025 and made available on this page.

 Have your say on the draft Ramsar Management Plan for the Coorong and Lakes Alexandrina and Albert Wetland